This post is also available in: 简体中文 (Chinese (Simplified))

 Unless exempted, a public entertainment (PE) or arts entertainment licence is required under the Public Entertainments & Meetings Act for any entertainment that is provided in any place to which the public or any class of public has access, whether gratuitously or otherwise.
 Any person who provides or assists in providing any public entertainment without a license shall be liable on conviction to a fine not exceeding $10,000.

 License for Importing Food Ingredients

 As a restaurant serving specialty food, you may have to bring in some indigenous ingredients from other country.
-If you intend to import processed food products and food appliances, you need to apply for a Registration Number with the Food Control Division (FCD) of Agri-Food & Veterinary Authority of Singapore (AVA).
+If you intend to import processed food products and food appliances, you need to apply for a trader’s licence or register with Singapore Food Agency (SFA).
 Processed food products includes raw spices, raw or semi processed food ingredients, flour, bottled water, liquors, wines, confectioneries, noodles & pasta, beverages, etc. The objective behind this license is to ensure the safety of food entering Singapore.

-Note that you must first obtain the general import/export licence (called Central Registration (CR) Number) from Singapore Customs before applying for the Registration Number with FCD.
+Note that you must first obtain the general import/export licence (called Central Registration (CR) Number) from Singapore Customs before applying for the trader’s licence with SFA.

 We will highly recommend engaging a local logistic company to do it on your behalf as it will be much efficient processed and cost saving as well.